Bern4rdR/OOPMinesweeper/README.md

 There is no working version as of yet

 ### Contribution
-DO NOT CONTRIBUTE!
-This is a school project and I will get a failing grade if anyone conributes
+Pull requests will not be accepted because this is a school project

 ### Changelog
 **v0.1**

 The basic bunctions of the game are done

+**v0.2**

+Added:
+- Score based on number of bombs, time and squares cleared
+- Save/Load game will resume previous gamestate
+- Clears multiple lines when empty square is revealed
+- Tutorial for how to play
+- Customizable attributes: board size & difficulty

+Fixed:
+- More fool-proof imput

 ### Contact
 **Author:**  Bernard R [Bern4rdR]